 The Account Negative Balance Report is dependent on one condition:

-The present balance (Year 0: Actual Thru Present) must be negative for either an asset or liability, as highlighted in the screenshot below.
+1. The present balance (Year 0: Actual Thru Present) must be negative for either an asset, liability, revenue or expense as highlighted in the screenshot below.

 Once this condition is met, the report generates a row showing the details related to the transaction.
 The report can display negative balance information going back 3, 5 or 10 years.
 By selecting 5 or 10 years of information, you can quickly pin-point the origin of the balances.
 The more often these balances are checked and corrected, the shorter the duration that needs to be selected.